 Despite whatever else may be happening, every radioisotope in every decay chain is continually decaying to form its daughter product and, simultaneously, it may be continually growing through the decay of its parent isotope.
-The rates of decay and growth are different for different
+The rates of decay and growth are different for different isotopes, often quite different.
+The equations that quantify the decay-and-growth cycle of isotopes were first described by Bateman (1910) and traditionally bear his name.

 Bateman's equations state that the rate at which the mass of a radioisotope decreases by natural radioactive decay is proportional to the present available mass of that radioisotope.
 In single decays, the constant of proportionality is the natural logarithm of 2 divided by the half-life of the isotope in question.
 If the isotope in question is other than the first isotope in the chain, its mass will also increase at a rate proportionality is the natural logarithm of 2 divided by the half-life of the parent.
 In multiple (i.e., bifurcated) chains, the decay algebra is slightly more complicated.
 However, the simple decay chains used in WIPP PAs have no bifurcations.
-PANEL's decay chains are listed in the block data GE\CHART given in PANEL's Implementation Document, and a printout of the products of decay appears in Appendix F.
+PANEL's decay chains are listed in the block data GE_CHART given in PANEL's Implementation Document, and a printout of the products of decay appears in Appendix F.

-In equation form, if $M_i^$ (i = 1, 2, 3, ...) represents the present mass of the ith isotope in the repository in a 2-member chain, then where $\lambda_i$ is $\ln(2)/T_i$ , and $T_i$ is the half-life of the ith isotope.
+In equation form, if M_i^ (i = 1, 2, 3, ...) represents the present mass of the ith isotope in the repository in a 2-member chain, then where λ_i is $\ln(2)/T_i$, and T_i is the half-life of the ith isotope.
 For example, in a simple, direct, three-member chain, Bateman's equations would be written: